vic0627/design-pattern/src/StructuralPatterns/Proxy/README.md

 ## Application Scenarios

-- Virtual Proxies: When we want to create wxpensive objects only when they are actually needed.
+- Virtual Proxies: When we want to create expensive objects only when they are actually needed.
 The proxy object can create the real object on-demand, thereby improving performance.
 - Protection Proxies: When we want to control access to sensitive or private objects.
-The proxy object can check the permissions or credentials of the client before allowing access to the real object.
+The proxy object can check the permissions or ^#^credentials of the client before allowing access to the real object.
-- Remote Proxies: When we want to provide a local representation of an object that resides in a different address space or on a remote server.
-The proxy object can handle communication details and make remote calls on behalf of the client.
+- Remote Proxies: When we want to provide a local representation of an object that ^#^resides in a different address space or on a remote server.
+The proxy object can handle communication details and make remote calls ^#^on behalf of the client.

 ## Implementation Approach